SiamIslamSagor/the-wedding-canvas/questions_and_answer.md

 #### Answer: C

-<i>The console is not logged here, if it is then the sum function returns the sum of a, b.
-Then sum is called with value one of A and value two of B, but value two of B is a string that can be concatenated to twelve i.e. answer is C</i>
+<i>Here console.log is not done, if it is console log then sum function returns sum of a, b.
+Then the sum is called with value one of A and value two of B, but value two of B is a string that can be concatenated with A resulting in answer twelve so the answer is C. Otherwise the console will be empty.</i>

 </p>
 </details>